Sunday, October 7, 2012

 I was half expecting to spend the day in the back seat of a humvee, being chauffeured around the base for various photo ops, but to my delight the Major in the charge of the course had other plans.
 We hoofed miles and miles and miles through the thick Quantico forest, crossed streams, and logged many hours on the base's blacktop roads on one of the hottest days of the summer to give us just a small taste of what the Marines on the other end of my camera were going through.

-To protect the integrity and efficacy of the training for future officer classes, the Marine Corps asked that some events not be photographed and that some details be omitted when describing the Combat Endurance Test.
-Most of the photos in this blog post have been shuffled out of chronological order at the Marine Corps request.
-For the same reason I won't say how long the test lasted for or how far we (much less the Marines) went, but I will say this was both mentally and physically the toughest assignment I've ever shot.
+To protect the integrity and efficacy of the training for future officer classes, the Marine Corps asked that some events not be photographed and that the timeline be obscured when describing the Combat Endurance Test.
+For this same reason I won't say how long the test lasted, but I will say this was both mentally and physically the toughest assignment I've ever shot.
 I have a newfound respect for our Marine Infantry Officers and the men who train them.

-Marine 2nd Lieutenants muster before loading for the Combat Endurance Test at a pre-4am morning briefing.
+Marine 2nd Lieutenants muster before beginning the Combat Endurance Test.
 The CET is the first test of the Infantry Officer Course at Marine Corps Base Quantico in Quantico, Va.
 Luke Sharrett for The New York Times.

 2nd Lieutenants march during the land navigation portion of the Combat Endurance Test.
 Participants are not allowed to speak to each other for the entirety of the event.